Kademi/keditor/README.md

  * @option {Object} ckeditor Configuration for CKEditor.
 See at http://docs.ckeditor.com/#!/api/CKEDITOR.options
  * @option {String} snippetsUrl Url to snippets file
  * @option {String} [snippetsListId="keditor-snippets-list"] Id of element which contains snippets.
 As default, value is "keditor-snippets-list" and KEditor will render snippets sidebar automatically.
 If you specific other id, only snippets will rendered and put into your element
+ * @option {Function} onInitContent Method will be called when initializing content area.
+It can return array of jQuery objects which will be initialized as editable section in content area.
+By default, all first level sections under content area will be initialized.
+ * @option {Function} onInitSection Method will be called when initializing section after dropped snippet into content are.
+Arguments: section
  * @option {Function} onContentChanged Callback will be called when content is changed.
 Arguments: event
  * @option {Function} onSnippetDropped Callback will be called when snippet is dropped into content area.
 Arguments: event, newSection, droppedSnippet
  * @option {Function} onBeforeSectionDeleted Callback will be called before selected section is deleted.
 Arguments: event, btnRemove, selectedSection